Joan Wallach Scott: Students

 Scott's influence within the academy has been extensive.
 She has played an influential role in establishing the careers of a number of prominent academics, winning the prestigious Nancy Lyman Roelker Mentorship Award in 1995.
 Among the students who completed their dissertations under Scott's supervision are Leora Auslander at the University of Chicago, Mary Louise Roberts at the University of Wisconsin–Madison, and Dagmar Herzog at the City University of New York.
 The Pembroke Center for Teaching and Research on Women at Brown University annually awards the Joan Wallach Scott Prize for an outstanding honors thesis in Gender and Sexuality Studies.

 Family

-Previously married to Donald Scott, a professor of American history at CUNY, she is the mother of A. O. Scott, who was a film critic for The New York Times, and the artist Lizzie Scott.
+Previously married to Donald Scott, a professor of American history at CUNY, she is the mother of A. O. Scott, who is a book critic for The New York Times Book Review, and the artist Lizzie Scott.
 She is the niece of actor Eli Wallach (her father was Eli's brother).